-Given the action preconditions are initially true or enabled by other agents (these other agents are viewed as indirect coercers if outcome coercion is true), if an agent is coerced to execute a primitive action, the agent is also coerced to achieve all the action effects.
+Given the action preconditions are initially true, if an agent is coerced to execute a primitive action, the agent is also coerced to achieve all the action effects.
 If being coerced to execute an abstract action and the action has only one decomposition, then the agent is also coerced to execute the sub-actions and achieve all the sub-action effects.
 If the coerced action has multiple decompositions, then the agent has options: only the effects appear in all alternatives are unavoidable, and thus these effects are coerced; Since other effects that only appear in some (but not all) alternatives are avoidable, they are not coerced.

 If some agents block other action alternatives (by disabling action preconditions), the only alternative left as well as its effects are coerced.
 These blocking agents are also viewed as coercers.

-If a conditional effect is coerced and its antecedent is true or enabled by other agents (these other agents are viewed as indirect coercers if outcome coercion is true), then its consequent is coerced; Otherwise, if the antecedent is false or enabled by the performing agent (i.e., by self), the consequent is not coerced.
+If a conditional effect is coerced and its antecedent is initially true or enabled by other agents, then its consequent is coerced.
+These other agents are also viewed as coercers.
+Otherwise, the consequent is not coerced.